My copy of the 1966 book "The Work of John the Baptist", by Jesuit theologian Cardinal Jean Daniélou, is a library reject.

 The grace of John's incarceration consisted in his returning to the place where he first met Jesus: in the darkness.
 Writes Cardinal Daniélou, "John had not lost faith, but he was completely in the dark.
 For him, the fact of falling into obscurity was nothing compared to the joy in his soul as he beheld the fulfillment of the mystery."

 And the lifelong prayer that was one with his breath — He must increase.
 I must decrease — God honored...even literally.
 "In his death," comments Saint Thomas Aquinas, "John dies shortened by decapitation."

 Father Peter John Cameron, O.P.
 "A library reject." lead editorial from Magnificat (June, 2018).

 Reprinted with permission of Magnificat.

-Father Peter John Cameron, O.P. is Editor-in-Chief of Magnificat.
+Father Peter John Cameron, O.P. is the Director of Formation for Hard as Nails Ministries and the founding editor-in-chief of Magnificat.
 He is also a playwright and director, the author of more than a dozen plays and many books including: Mysteries of the Virgin Mary: Living our Lady's Graces, Made for Love, Loved by God, Praying with Saint Paul: Daily Reflections on the Letters of the Apostle Paul, Jesus, Present Before Me: Meditations for Eucharistic Adoration, and Benedictus: Day by Day with Pope Benedict XVI.Copyright © 2018 Magnificat

 back to top